RainingComputers/Flowmium/README.md

 # Flowmium

 Flowmium is a workflow orchestrator that uses Kubernetes.
-You can define and run a [YAML workflow](/examples/yaml_flow_definition/my_flow.yaml) of containers or you can run a python workflow where each function runs as a kubernetes pod.
+You can define and run a [YAML workflow](/examples/yaml_flow_definition/my_flow.yaml) of containers or you can run a python workflow where each function runs as a Kubernetes pod.

 A python workflow would look like this